kevinkokalari/ID2223-parameter-efficient-fine-tuning-of-an-LLM/README.md

 The same evaluation was conducted on both the original model and the model fine-tuned on the FineTome-100k.
 The results show that the fine-tuned model performed better than both the original model and the model fine-tuned on the FineTome dataset.

 The new model produced only one incorrect correction, which was on one of the generated sentences, resulting in an accuracy of 95%.
-Meanwhile, the other fine-tuned model 10 sentences wrong, 4 from the training dataset and 6 from the generated sentences.
+Meanwhile, the other fine-tuned model got 10 sentences wrong, 4 from the training dataset and 6 from the generated sentences.
 Finally, the original model got 6 sentences wrong, 2 from the training dataset and 4 from the generated sentences.
 Thus, it can be concluded that fine-tuning on a domain-specific grammar task was successful.
 An overview of the results is presented below.

 | Model | % successfully corrected sentences |
 |----------|----------|